 Proposed research projects should be directed towards the molecular biology of pain and/or basic science topics related to the development of new analgesics for the management of pain due to terminal illness.

-Applications may be submitted online and are due by midnight Eastern Time on January 17, 2014.
-Grant awards will be announced in April 2014 and funds will be awarded for the initial twelve month grant period upon satisfactory execution of the grant agreement between the RAF and the grant recipient's institution.
-For any questions regarding the application please see the detailed program guidelines.
+Grant awards will be announced in April of 2014 and funds will be awarded for the initial twelve month grant period upon satisfactory execution of the grant agreement between the RAF and the grant recipient's institution.
+For any questions regarding the application please see the detailed Program Guidelines at the APS web site .

 The application must include a written proposal in English of no more than six pages, including a page of no more than 20 references, and curriculum vitae.
 The candidate's application must include a letter of support from the Department Chair or Institute Head demonstrating strong support for the candidate's proposed research and career development.
 Two other required letters of support are from the candidate's PhD advisor, and a mentor who has impacted the candidate's research.
 The candidate will provide the e-mail contact information for the individuals requested to submit letters of support and each individual will be contacted by the online system requesting that their letters be uploaded directly into the candidate's application.
 The candidate should list current and pending research support from all sources.